 How do you feel about Joe Biden's decision to end his reelection bid?
 What readers told us

-President Biden’s decision to drop out and endorse Kamala Harris as the Democrats’ nominee for president has some readers praising the move and some expressing disappointment.
+Among the responses was this: “Sad.
+He was my president, the first with a voice disorder like me!
+I understood when he had to rethink a word or misspoke.
+It made me think I was not alone!
+I hated how the right chose to make fun of his disability!”

-After President Joe Biden announced his withdrawal from the 2024 presidential race and endorsed Vice President Kamala Harris as the prospective candidate to challenge Donald Trump, we asked Sun-Times readers how they felt.
-The responses are lightly edited for clarity and readability:
+We asked readers what you think of President Joe Biden bowing out of the presidential race and endorsing Vice President Kamala Harris.
+Here’s a sampling of responses, lightly edited for clarity and readability:

 — Rita Hasner